sudasana/armcom2/MANUAL.md

 ![Main menu image](https://raw.githubusercontent.com/sudasana/armcom2/master/manual_images/armcom2_main_menu.png "Main Menu") In the **Main Menu**, you can continue a previously saved campaign, start a new campaign, change game options, or quit the game.

 To **Continue** a campaign, it must have been saved with a compatible version of the game.
-If the first two version numbers match, it will be compatible.
+If the first two version numbers (separated by single dots) match, it will be compatible.
 Otherwise you won't be able to resume your campaign.

 If you start a **New Campaign**, any current saved campaign will be erased.
 You can only have one saved campaign at any one time.